VictorienDruon/movie-network-react-native/README.md

 - **Save for Later**: Save movies and TV shows to your personal collection for easy access later.

 ## Technical Stack

-The Movie Network is powered by a versatile technical stack:
+Movie Network is powered by a versatile technical stack:

 - **React Native**: The foundation of the application's user interface, enabling a native-like experience on both iOS and Android.

 - **Supabase**: A powerful open-source Firebase alternative, used for backend services, user authentication, and real-time data.

-- **The Movie Database (TMDb)**: An extensive source of movie and TV show data, providing information about titles, cast, crew, reviews, and more.
+- **Movie Database (TMDb)**: An extensive source of movie and TV show data, providing information about titles, cast, crew, reviews, and more.

 - **Shopify Restyle**: A custom framework for styling components, ensuring a visually appealing and consistent user interface.